maucherOnline/wordpress-google-reviews-plugin/README.txt

 💪 **Set the slide duration** - Since attention spam is a significant factor in customer experience, there is an option to optimize the slide duration specifically to the profile of your customers.

-💪 **Set the number of columns** -Choose the number of reviews to be seen by setting the number of columns.

 💪 **Shortcode integration** - Activate widget on your business website with straightforward shortcode integration.

 💪 **Use in any page builder** like, Divi, Classic Editor, Gutenberg, Page Origin, Beaver Builder, WPBakery etc. - Our plugin is available and compatible with a wide variety of page builders, and the process of integration is as simple as pasting a shortcode mentioned in the feature before.

-💪 **Save all reviews to WordPress for 100% uptime** -The reviews are kept in the WordPress folder for 100% uptime and easy navigation.
+💪 **Save all reviews to WordPress for 100% uptime** - reviews are kept in the WordPress database for 100% uptime and easy navigation.

 💪 **Boost your SEO** - Make your website rank higher in search results and allow more people and potential customers to discover your excellent products and services.